 Cady’s final acting performance was in Return to Green Acres in 1990.
 He then retired and spent a lot of time playing golf with friends and traveling.
 Cady lived until the ripe age of 96, before passing away in 2012.

 5. Pat Woodell/Lori Saunders (Bobbie Jo)

 Bobbie Jo was originally played as a shy bookworm who enjoyed singing.
-Pat Woodell originated the role for seasons 1 and 2 but she left the Petticoat Junction with hopes of reaching singing stardom.
+Pat Woodell originated the role for seasons 1 and 2, but she left Petticoat Junction with hopes of reaching singing stardom.

 After Pat Woodell left the series, Lori Saunders took over.
 Saunders is best known as Bobbie Jo, and the character changed a bit.
 Bobbie Jo became more scatterbrained and boy crazy, yet very humorous.

 Lori began acting in 1960 with five episodes of The Adventures of Ozzie and Harriet.
 Her other most notable gig was one of her final roles, as a series regular in Dusty’s Trail in 1973.